 1. Do not pull off the scabs

-During the peeling stage, you should never pull or pick at your scabs from the tattoo.
-Even though the peeling skin may appear to be coming off, it’s still attached to your skin.
-It is very important to wait until it comes off on its own.
-If you pull on it before it is fully ready then the unsettled ink will also likely come out with it which will make your tattoo look patchy in those areas.
+During the first few days of the peeling stage, it’s important to never pull or pick at your scabs from the tattoo.
+Even though the peeling layer of skin may appear to be coming off, it’s still attached to your skin.
+It is very important to wait until the tattoo peels off on its own.
+If you pull on it before it is fully ready then the unsettled tattoo ink will also likely come out with it which will make your tattoo look patchy in those areas.

 2. Do not scratch the tattoo, even if it itches